Contents Modeling: the Intersection Between Asset and Risk Management

 To secure accurate insurance coverage, risk managers must establish replacement costs for both buildings and their contents.
 Onsite, physical inspections and value trending based on a previously determined replacement cost are two of the methods used to determine a buildings insurable value.
 When it comes to getting a handle on the contents, there are also several options.

 A complete, wall-to-wall, physical inventory provides accurate, detailed asset records.
 As an alternative, contents modeling measures the contents of a building (furniture, computer equipment, etc.) and assigns a value without the need of a detailed inventory.
-For insurance purposes, many people turn to contents modeling as a more cost effective approach to gaining an understanding of the value of their assets.
+For insurance purposes, many people turn to contents modeling as a more cost-effective approach to gaining an understanding of the value of their assets.

 So, How Does Contents Modeling Work?